Improving Non-autoregressive Translation Quality with Pretrained Language Model, Embedding Distillation and Upsampling Strategy for CTC: Approach

 \section{Approach}

-In this section, we give a detailed explanation of the proposed model.
-First, we describe how to utilize PMLM as a NAT model.
-Second, we discuss the different CTC upsampling methods and propose a dynamic strategy to determine the upsampling ratio for each sentence.
-Finally, we introduce the PMLM teacher with the input target sequence to guide the NAT student model to learn PMLM hidden representation.
+In this section, we provide a detailed explanation of the proposed model.
+First, we describe how to utilize pre-trained language models (PMLMs) as non-autoregressive translation (NAT) models.
+Second, we discuss the various CTC upsampling methods and propose a dynamic strategy to determine the upsampling ratio for each sentence.
+Next, to maintain the knowledge embedded in the PMLM, we introduce a PMLM teacher to guide the NAT student model in aligning the PMLM embedding space, a process we call embedding distillation (ED).
 The overall framework of training our CTCPMLM system is presented in Figure \ref{fig:model-arch}, where $x$, $\hat{x}$, $y$ and $\hat{y}$ denote the source sentence, the source sentence after upsampling, the target sentence and the model prediction respectively.
 The symbols $h_{nat}$, $\hat{h}_{nat}$, and $\hat{h}_t$ represent the last hidden state of the NAT model, the output obtained using the Hungarian algorithm, and the hidden state of the frozen PMLM, respectively.